 88. The Office notes that Flow's justification for using the "adjustment factor" of the formulae in spreadsheet is likely to result in over-recovery of the duct costs.
 89. The example provided by Flow regarding a two-bore system capable of accommodating four 1" sub-ducts in each duct, implies that the maximum number of sub-ducts that can be used is eight.
-However, the adjustment factor of sub-ducts, as applied in Flow's formula, allows for a maximum of three 1" sub-ducts to be used in the two-bore system, whereby each 1" sub-duct would contribute at sub-ducts of the duct capex.
-This means that any additional 1" sub-duct used in this two-bore system would result in over-recovery of the duct capex.
-For example, using four 1" sub-ducts in the two-bore system would generate a total revenue from sub-duct rental charges equivalent to of the duct capex).
-Alternatively, using two 2" sub-ducts in the two-bore system would also generate a total revenue that is equivalent to of the duct capex).

-90. The Office therefore considers that the adjustment factor of must be simply removed from the formulae in spreadsheet, in order to calculate the appropriate rental cost per subduct in a two-bore system, based on the maximum number of sub-ducts per duct (four 1" sub-ducts or two 2" sub-ducts per duct).

-91. The Office also notes that the formulae in

-spreadsheet have not been amended to account
+However, the adjustment factor of allows for a maximum of three 1" sub-ducts to be used in the two-bore system, whereby each 1" sub-duct would contribute at additional 1" sub-duct used in this two-bore system would result in over-recovery of the duct capex.
+For example, using four 1" sub-ducts in the two-bore system would generate a total revenue from sub-duct rental charges equivalent to also generate a total revenue that is equivalent to also of the duct capex of the duct capex.
+On the duct capex of the duct capex of the duct capex of the duct capex.
+90. The Office therefore considers that the adjustment factor of removed from the formulae in spreadsheet, in order to calculate the appropriate rental cost per subduct in a two-bore system, based on the maximum number of sub-ducts per duct (four 1" sub-ducts or two 2" sub-ducts per duct).
+91. The Office also notes that the formulae in spreadsheet have not been amended to account for two-bore system.
+92. The table below shows the outputs of the spreadsheet after making the following changes: Remove the reference to